- For information regarding the Doctorate in Clinical Psychology program, please click here.

 - Demonstrated ability to write at an acceptable level for graduate study.

 - Some programs prefer a higher GPA, the submission of standardized test scores, and other documentation to be eligible for admission.
-Please contact your Associate Director of Admission for more information regarding additional requirements or review the program-specific requirements in our University’s Catalog.
+Please contact your Assistant/Associate Director of Admission for more information regarding additional requirements or review the program-specific requirements in our University’s Catalog.

 Before departments take any action regarding possible admission to a graduate program, the student must submit the following: